 The advancements in cancer treatment have no significant effect on

 cancers.
 The long term survival rate of the OC patients with the advanced

 stage is less than 30%.
 The only effective measure to increase the survivability

 more will be the chances of survival of the patient.
 But due to the absence of

 symptoms and effective diagnosis, only a few % of OC are detected in stage I. A

 stages.
 Currently, the most used approach for the detection of OC is the screening

 of CA-125 and transvaginal ultrasonography together.
 This approach has an

-for their potential use in early screening of OC but no success has been
+for their potential use in the early screening of OC, but no success is seen so far.

 Keywords: Ovarian cancer, diagnosis, biomarkers, chemoresistance, human epididymis protein 4 [HE4],

 carbohydrate antigen 125, bikunin, osteopontin, kallikreins.

 Rights & PermissionsPrintExport